 As we continue our due diligence activities, we will assess our effectiveness by tracking the progress of the following goals:

-- Educate our employees and suppliers on the importance of performing due diligence. - Continue to implement suppliers' audits on a range of environmental, social, and governance issues including their policies on modern slavery. - Continue to participate in cross-industry groups and collaborate/engage with peers.
+- Educate our employees and suppliers on the importance of performing due diligence. - Continue to implement suppliers' audits - Continue to participate in cross-industry groups and collaborate/engage with peers.

 VIII- Governance and Consultation